kyco/eeaas/README.md

   start() { ... }, // Required, contains all logic for the easter egg and attaches necessary elements to the DOM

-  stop() { ... } // Optional, contains logic to remove all the easter egg functionality and to remove the attached elements from the DOM
+  stop() { ... } // Optional, contains logic to remove the easter egg functionality and the attached elements from the DOM };
-};
 ```